serbinskis/serbinskis-utils/README.md

 | Syncer      | Synchronization utility for various tasks.      | [SYNCER.md](documentation/SYNCER.md) |
 | Timer       | Timer utilities for scheduling and timing tasks.| [TIMER.md](documentation/TIMER.md) |

+## Installation

+To install this library use the command: `npm i serbinskis-utils`.

 ## Getting Started

 To get started with any of these utilities, check the documentation linked above for detailed usage instructions, examples, and API references.